Dancing Behind the Crystal Curtain

 About Fred Astaire Dance Studios: Founded in 1947 by the legendary dancer himself, Fred Astaire Dance Studios now span across the U.S. and parts of the world.
 With a mission to bring the joy of dance to everyone — whether beginner or professional — the organization focuses on Ballroom, Latin, and Competitive styles.

-The 2025 FAWC in Las Vegas wasn’t just a competition.
+The Fred Astaire World Championship in Las Vegas wasn’t just a competition.
 It was a hidden celebration of discipline, rhythm, beauty — and the enduring legacy of Fred Astaire.